 What To Do After A Product Injury

-Posted On behalf of Pfeifer Morgan & Stesiak on Mar 22, 2011 in Advice
+Posted On behalf of Pfeifer Morgan & Stesiak on Mar 23, 2011 in Product Injury

 Also left out of the news are the numerous voluntary recalls announced by product manufacturers.
 According to the recall clearinghouse RASMUS (Risk and Safety Management Alert System) there were an average of 67 recall alerts per week in the first six months of 2010.